16 of Our Best Fall Harvest Decorating Ideas for Your Home

 When summer fades, many of us are ready to welcome the fall season.
-The harvest of crops planted in early spring and summer has been celebrated for centuries.
+The harvest of crops that were planted in early spring and summer and are now ready to be enjoyed is something that has been celebrated for centuries.
 It's food.
 It's life.
 It's preparing for the winter season ahead.
 And you can show your thanks to the harvest with these unique decorating ideas.

 Pumpkins, of course, feature heavily in most fall harvest decorations.
 This is because the pumpkin is an abundant crop during the fall season.
 They can be carved, etched, painted, or assembled together as a supplement to your decorating theme.
 Fallen leaves can be encircled into a fall wreath or embroidered as place cards.
 Corn husks—inspired by the corn husk dolls of early America—can be crafted into wreaths, garlands, and even decorative favors for guests.
 Of course, any Thanksgiving family feast or Friendsgiving open house calls for an impressive centerpiece.
 Surely, a cornucopia brimming with fruits and vegetables will do the trick.